Contemplative psychotherapy

-Contemplative psychotherapy is an approach to psychotherapy that includes the use of personal contemplative practices and insights informed by the spiritual tradition of Buddhism.
-Contemplative psychotherapy differs from other, more traditional methods of counseling in that the therapist brings to the therapeutic relationship qualities of mindfulness and compassion in order to help clients access their fundamental goodness and natural wisdom.
-The practice of Contemplative Psychotherapy grew out of a dialogue between Tibetan Buddhist master Chogyam Trungpa Rinpoche and Western psychologists and psychiatrists.
-This discussion led to the opening of the Contemplative Psychotherapy Department at Naropa University in 1978 by Edward M. Podvoll, a psychiatrist, psychoanalyst and dedicated student of Trungpa.
+Contemplative psychotherapy is an approach to psychotherapy that incorporates personal contemplative practices and insights informed by the spiritual tradition of Buddhism.
+Contemplative psychotherapy differs from more traditional methods of counseling in that the therapist brings qualities of mindfulness and compassion to the therapeutic relationship, helping clients access their fundamental goodness and natural wisdom.
+The practice of contemplative psychotherapy emerged from a dialogue between Tibetan Buddhist master Chögyam Trungpa Rinpoche and Western psychologists and psychiatrists.
+This dialogue led to the establishment of the Contemplative Psychotherapy Department at Naropa University in 1978, founded by Edward M. Podvoll, a psychiatrist, psychoanalyst, and dedicated student of Trungpa.

-Contemplative psychotherapy may be said to have two parents: the 2,500-year-old wisdom tradition of Buddhism and the clinical traditions of Western Psychology, especially the Humanistic school.
-Like all offspring it has much in common with both of its parents and yet is uniquely itself at the same time.
-From Buddhism comes the practice of mindfulness/awareness meditation, together with a highly sophisticated understanding of the functioning of the mind in sanity and in confusion.
-From Western psychology come the investigation of the stages of human development, a precise language for discussing mental disturbance and the intimate method of working with others known as "psychotherapy".
-The root teaching of the contemplative psychotherapy program is the notion of "brilliant sanity".
-This means that we all have within us a natural dignity and wisdom.
-Practitioners of contemplative psychotherapy become experts at recognizing sanity within even the most confused and distorted states of mind and are trained to nurture this sanity in themselves and in their clients.
+Contemplative psychotherapy is said to have two primary influences: the 2,500-year-old wisdom tradition of Buddhism and the clinical traditions of Western psychology, particularly the Humanistic school.
+Like all offspring, it shares characteristics with both "parents" while remaining uniquely its own.
+From Buddhism, it draws the practice of mindfulness/awareness meditation and a highly sophisticated understanding of how the mind functions in both sanity and confusion.
+From Western psychology, it adopts the investigation of human developmental stages, a precise language for discussing mental disturbances, and the intimate, client-centered approach known as "psychotherapy."

+The foundational teaching of the contemplative psychotherapy program is the concept of "brilliant sanity."
+This principle asserts that everyone possesses an innate dignity and wisdom.
+Practitioners of contemplative psychotherapy are trained to recognize this inherent sanity, even within the most confused and distorted states of mind, and to nurture it in both themselves and their clients.